Compete to the beat: Tunes take athletes to the top

 Music has been shown to improve endurance performance, helping people run 18 percent longer, according to one study.

-Research published in the Journal of Sport and Exercise Psychology, when runners listening to tracks by artists such as Madonna, Queen and the Red Hot Chilli Peppers, found they not only ran further and longer, but also enjoyed it more, even up to the point of collapsing at the end of a training session.
+Research published on Journal of Sport & Exercise Psychology, when runners listening to tracks by artists such as Madonna, Queen and the Red Hot Chilli Peppers, found they not only ran further and longer, but also enjoyed it more, even up to the point of collapsing at the end of a training session.

 Karageorghis' most recent study, published this month in the Journal of Sports Medicine and Physical Fitness, found that music at a tempo that matches the movement of the activity can even improve oxygen efficiency.
 Athletes who exercised in time to music had a 7 percent decrease in oxygen uptake.